tikkanz/data_struct/README.md

 1
 ```

-To use in conjunction with (https://github.com/tikkanz/jdataframe)[Dataframe addon]:
+To use in conjunction with a [Dataframe addon](https://github.com/tikkanz/jdataframe):
 ```j
    require 'tables/dataframe'
    coinsert 'pdataframe'